sammy0127/WavyRobloxObby/README.md

 Roblox has a fairly intuitive editor to use that you can use to visually place elements, then program the behavior of elements using LUA scripts

 After a little bit of playing around I was getting the hang of it.
-I wanted to do something a little more interesting that static platforms.
+I wanted to do something a little more interesting than static platforms.
 Looking at the LUA code its fairly simple to make platforms move.
 Then I thought it would be neat to make the platforms move up and down periodically like a wave.
 Then eventually a whole bunch of platforms moving like waves on the ocean.